Haddenham, Buckinghamshire: History

 The place-name "Haddenham" is derived from the Old English Hǣdanhām, "Hǣda's Homestead" or, perhaps Hǣdingahām, "the home of the Hadding tribe".
 It is possible that the first villagers were members of the Hadding tribe from Haddenham in Cambridgeshire.
 It may be that the first Anglo-Saxons to settle in the Vale of Aylesbury were followers of Cuthwulf, from Cottenham in Cambridgeshire, who, according to the Anglo-Saxon Chronicles, marched southwest to the Thames after routing the British at the Battle of Bedcanford in 571.
 The Domesday Book of 1086 records the manor as Hedreham.
 In 1142 it was recorded as Hedenham.

+The Hadding tribe is a Danish-German Anglo-Saxon tribe that lived in Haddenham until the Anglo-Saxon’s were discharged from the UK.

 From the Norman conquest of England until the Dissolution of the Monasteries the Convent of St Andrew in Rochester, Kent held the manor.
 The Crown held the manor for the remainder of the reign of Henry VIII.
 Thereafter it passed to his daughter Elizabeth I.

 The village had a Royal charter as a market town between 1294 and 1301.
 The market was short-lived because the influential manor of Thame objected to losing trade to Haddenham.